 Mizuiku was launched by Suntory Holdings in 2004 so that younger generations would have the opportunity to learn where their water comes from and understand the significance of the forests that nurture this natural resource.
 Started in Japan, the programme has expanded to Vietnam, Thailand, Indonesia, France, China, Spain and now the UK, with tailored initiatives for each country.
 To date, 458,700 people across the world have taken part.

-We hope this new pilot programme with Severn Rivers Trust will pave the way for future projects that educate even more people on the importance of water in years to come.
-You can read more about Suntory Group’s Mizuiku programme here.
+We hope the start of the official Mizuiku programme in the UK will help pave the way for future projects that educate even more people on the importance of water in years to come.

 To fulfil our promise to manage natural resources sustainably, we are constantly innovating to minimise our environmental impact through the whole product lifecycle, including sustainable water management practices.